gustoliv/kong-google-recaptcha-plugin/README.md

 ## Installing

-This plugin is provided as luarocks module:
+This plugin is provided as a Luarocks module:

 ```sh
 luarocks install kong-google-recaptcha-plugin